-The NAR holds a "NAR Grand Prix" to recognize racehorses, trainers, jockeys, and others who have achieved noteworthy success in regional racing as well as people and horses that have made outstanding contributions to regional racing.
+The NAR holds a "NAR Grand Prix" to recognize racehorses, trainers, jockeys, and others who have achieved noteworthy success in Racing by Local Governments as well as people and horses that have made outstanding contributions to Racing by Local Governments.
 It also presents a President's Award to racing personnel who won major prizes or otherwise performed at an exceptionally high level.